 By Subrupt EditorialPublished Reviewed

-Headless CMS as a category emerged around 2014-2016, when Contentful and Prismic decoupled the editor UI from the rendering layer.
-The promise was simple: API-driven content that any front end could consume, freeing developers from WordPress' theme model.
-Contentful won the first wave of enterprise adoption (Spotify, Bose, BMW) on the strength of its API surface and reliability.
-Almost a decade later, the category is crowded and Contentful's value-per-dollar story has weakened against newer players.
+Headless CMS as a category emerged around 2014-2016 when Contentful and Prismic decoupled the editor UI from the rendering layer.
+The pitch was simple: API-driven content that any front end could consume, freeing teams from WordPress's theme model.
+Contentful won the first wave of enterprise adoption (Spotify, Bose, BMW) on the strength of its API and reliability.
+A decade later the category is crowded and Contentful's value-per-dollar story has weakened against newer players.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.